• About

 tablescape of Buona Forchetta South Park pizza, ceaser salad, and pasta

-Most notably the most popular Italian restaurant in San Diego.
-Buona Forchetta has three locations but the original is located in South Park.
+Most notably, the most popular Italian restaurant in San Diego.
+Buona Forchetta has three locations, but the original is located in South Park.
 It’s family-owned and they have strived to keep the Italian experience when dining authentic.
 Popular menu items are le bianche pizza (no sauce), focaccia, and tons of pasta options.
 Furthermore, they have some of the best gluten-free pizzas in San Diego.
-Lastly, the south park location only serves wine and beer as they don’t have a license to sell liquor.
+Lastly, the South Park location only serves wine and beer as they don’t have a license to sell liquor.

 Point Loma